tylerwowen/kelp/README.md

 ### Home
 File: /index.html
 Home is the front page of Kelp.
-It introduces the project and presents reported tags in a map based on Google Maps JacaScript API.
+It introduces the project and presents reported tags on a map based on Google Maps JacaScript API V3.
 It has the following elements.
 - Navigation Bar
 - ERI logo
 - Tag Map shows the locations where tags were reported.
 When a marker is clicked, details( including Date, Tag Number, Location and Coordinates) will be presented.